MOsmanis/ASCII-Controller-GUI/README.md

 # ASCII-Controller-GUI
-Run programs from terminal using your game controller.
+Run games/software on RPI using your game controller.
 Written in Python using Curses library.

 Originally meant to be used as a custom main GUI for RPI 3 B+ to run programs with an Xbox 360 controller. (for example, choosing between Retropie and Steam Link, or Desktop)